tomjoseph/project-ml-microservice-kubernetes/README.md

 [![CircleCI](https://circleci.com/gh/tomjoseph/project-ml-microservice-kubernetes.svg?style=svg)](https://circleci.com/gh/tomjoseph/project-ml-microservice-kubernetes)

-## Project 04

-Operationalize a Machine Learning Microservice API.

-You are given a pre-trained, `sklearn` model that has been trained to predict housing prices in Boston according to several features, such as average rooms in a home and data about highway access, teacher-to-pupil ratios, and so on.
+# Introduction of the project

-This project tests your ability to operationalize a Python flask app—in a provided file, `app.py`— that serves out predictions (inference) about housing prices through API calls.
+This project operationalize a Python flask app� that serves out predictions about housing prices through API calls.

-This project could be extended to any pre-trained machine learning model, such as those for image recognition and data labeling.

-### Project Tasks
-Project goal is to operationalize this working, machine learning microservice using [kubernetes](https://kubernetes.io/), which is an open-source system for automating the management of containerized applications.
-In this project you will:

-* Test your project code using linting
-* Complete a Dockerfile to containerize this application
-* Deploy your containerized application using Docker and make a prediction
-* Improve the log statements in the source code for this application
-* Configure Kubernetes and create a Kubernetes cluster
-* Deploy a container using Kubernetes and make a prediction
-* Upload a complete Github repo with CircleCI to indicate that your code has been tested

-## Setup the Environment

-python3 -m venv ~/.devops
-source ~/.devops/bin/activate

-Run `make install` to install the necessary dependencies

-### Running `app.py`

-1. Standalone:  `python app.py`
-2. Run in Docker:  `./run_docker.sh`
-3. Run in Kubernetes:  `./run_kubernetes.sh`

-### Files
+# Motivation behind the project
+Provides a good learning experience on the DevOps pipeline for a real world app.

+# Tech Stack used in the project
+Python
+Git - Github
+CircleCI
+Flask Framework
+Docker
+Kubernetes

+# Files in the repository

 ```
-#project-ml-microservice-kubernetes
+project-ml-microservice-kubernetes
  |   app.py                                     - Main Python App File
  |   Dockerfile                                 - To build and run as docker image
  |   Makefile                                   - For running Make